 getFiles An array with a list of language template files in twig format.
 Each file scope determines what template parameters will be available.

-Default scope - Basic SDK and language-specific params (package name, language name, etc…)
+Default scope - Basic SDK and language-specific params (package name, language name, etc.).

-Service scope - Generate x templates where x is the number of API services, adds service-specific params to the template (service name, methods, etc…)
+Service scope - Generate x templates where x is the number of API services, adds service-specific params to the template (service name, methods, etc.).

-Method scope - Generate x*y templates where x is the number of API services and y is the number of methods, adds service and method-specific params to the template (service name, method name, method params, etc…), good for generating MD files with examples for using each method
+Method scope - Generate x*y templates where x is the number of API services and y is the number of methods, adds service and method-specific params to the template (service name, method name, method params, etc.), which is good for generating MD files with examples for using each method.

-Copy scope - Static files (like images, etc…) that will just get copied and not processed by twig.
+Copy scope - Static files (like images, etc.) that will just get copied and not processed by twig.

 getTypeName This method receives the API param type and should return the equivalent param in the implemented language.